 The Panasonic Lumix DMC-GX80 (called Panasonic GX85 in some regions) and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in April 2016 and November 2017.
-Both the GX80 and the CL are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and an APS-C sensor.
+Both the GX80 and the CL are mirrorless interchangeable lens cameras that are based on a Four Thirds (GX80) and an APS-C (CL) sensor.
 The Panasonic has a resolution of 15.8 megapixel, whereas the Leica provides 24.1 MP.
 Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 The physical size and weight of the Panasonic GX80 and the Leica CL are illustrated in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the GX80 – represents the basis for the calculations across all the size and weight measures).